-At Juris Digital we help law firms rank in Google’s 3 pack and localized organic results for competitive practice area keywords in very competitive markets.
-Ranking in the 3 pack and organically where potential clients are looking for you will drive the highest ROI of any marketing channel.
+At Juris Digital we help law firms rank in Google’s local search results and localized organic results for competitive practice area keywords in very competitive markets.

 Put simply, Google recognizes authority in local search by measuring three factors: relevance, proximity, and authority.
 Google needs a way to identify which websites deserve to rank above others.

-Here are how these three factors are defined in SEO:
+Here are how these three factors are defined in attorney local SEO:

 - Relevance (is the content on your domain relevant to the searcher?);